paulacarbone/ProyectoLyrics/README.md

 # ProyectoLyrics
-Web browser of song lyrics and biography of artists.
+Web browser of song lyrics and artists biography.

 If you follow this link you can see the proyect live: https://songlyrycs-ifts161a.000webhostapp.com/